 The Natural Amenities Scale

-The natural amenities scale was built from measures of climate, topographic variation and water area, all relatively permanent features of an area unlikely to be affected by local economic activities or human settlement.
+The natural amenities scale was built from measures of climate, topographic variation, and water area—all relatively permanent features of an area unlikely to be affected by local economic activities or human settlement.
 This meant that natural amenities could be studied as an influence on rural growth or economic change without worrying that the causal direction went the other way.
 The measures were not chosen based on any theory, but rather on what features seemed attractive to people.
-They were combined into a scale by summing standardized scores, which meant that each indicator was given equal weight.
+The individual measures were combined into a scale by summing standardized scores, which meant that each indicator was given equal weight.
 The justification for the scale was, first, that it was the simplest way of combining measures and second, that in statistical analyses the scale was almost as good a predictor of population change as all the measures considered separately when included in a multivariate analysis.
 For a discussion of how the amenities scale was developed see Natural Amenities Drive Rural Population Change (AER-781, October 1999).
 For the scale itself, see the data product on the Natural Amenities Scale.

 The natural amenities scale has been extremely useful in socioeconomic and demographic analysis as it allows one to refer to areas as having higher or lower natural amenities without having to consider 6 measures separately.
-Thus, counties that are remote, very thinly settled and relatively lacking in natural amenities have been extremely prone to population loss (see Understanding Rural Population Loss , in Rural America, Winter 2002).
+Thus, counties that are remote, very thinly settled, and relatively lacking in natural amenities have been extremely prone to population loss (see Understanding Rural Population Loss , in Rural America, Winter 2002).